Conditions for successful data assimilation: The collapse and non-collapse of particle filters

 \subsection{The case of the SIR filter}

-The collapse of the SIR filter has been studied in \cite{Bickel,Bickel2,BickelBootstrap}, and it was shown that, for a properly normalized model and data equation, this collapse is governed by the Frobenius norm of the covariance of $Hx^n$; undoing the scaling, and noting that $x^{n-1}$ has covariance $P$ (the steady state solution of the Riccati equation), we find that the Frobenius norm of

-governs the collapse of SIR filters.
-Thus, the boundedness of $||\Sigma||_F$ is the balance condition for successful data assimilation with an SIR particle filter.
-For the simple example considered earlier ($A=H=I_m$, $Q=qI_m$, $R=rI_m$), this condition becomes

-For $m=100$, the (q,r)-region for which data assimilation with an SIR filter can be successful is plotted in the right panel of figure \ref{fig:CompareMap}.
-We observe that this region is very small compared to the region that is accessible with an optimal particle filter.
+The collapse of the SIR filter has been studied in \cite{Bickel,Bickel2,BickelBootstrap}, and it was shown that, for a properly normalized model and data equation, this collapse is governed by the Frobenius norm of the covariance of $Hx^n$; undoing the scaling, and noting that $x^{n-1}$ has covariance $P$ (the steady state solution of the Riccati equation), we find that the Frobenius norm of \begin{linenomath*} \end{linenomath*} governs the collapse of SIR filters.
+If $||\Sigma||_F$ is moderate, the SIR filter can work even if $m$ or $k$ are large.
+This condition induces a balance condition for the covariance matrices of the noises which must be satisfied or else the SIR filter fails.
+For the simple example considered earlier ($A=H=I_m$, $Q=qI_m$, $R=rI_m$), this condition becomes \begin{linenomath*} \end{linenomath*} For $m=100$, the $(q,r)$-region for which data assimilation with an SIR filter can be successful is plotted in the right panel of figure \ref{fig:CompareMap}.
+We observe that this region is very small compared to the region for which data assimilation is feasible with an optimal particle filter.